sergio11/tvnexa_androidtv/README.md

 <p align="center">
   <img width="700px" src="doc/picture_8.png" />
 </p>

+## ⚠️ Disclaimer:
+This project has been developed **for educational purposes only**.
+The main goal of TvNexa is to learn how to develop Android TV applications using modern tools like **Jetpack Compose** and best practices.

+This repository does not host any streaming or content-related materials.
+All IPTV channels and streaming content are sourced directly from the **IPTV-org API**, which provides publicly available IPTV channels for demonstration purposes.
+TvNexa serves only as a platform for showcasing how to interact with and display these channels in an Android TV app.

 ## Contribution
 Contributions to TvNexa Android are highly encouraged!
 If you're interested in adding new features, resolving bugs, or enhancing the project's functionality, please feel free to submit pull requests.